panosmaurikos/Killercoda-scenarios/CRD_Etherpad/step4.md

-# Step3 Setting Up the EtherpadInstance CRD Example
+# Step 3: Setting Up the EtherpadInstance CRD Example

 To make the EtherpadInstance example we need to modify the following files in our project directory:
 1) config/crd/bases/etherpad.etherpadinstance.io_etherpadinstances.yaml